Honorary Doctorate vs. PhD: Key Differences Explained

 Key AspectPhD (Doctor of Philosophy)Honorary Doctorate

-PurposeIt helps in expanding knowledge through research and scholarshipThis degree recognizes an individual’s significant contributions to society
+PurposeIt helps in expanding knowledge through research and scholarshipThis award recognizes an individual’s significant contributions to society

 Title UsageEligible to use “Dr.” in professional and academic contextsMay use “Dr.” ceremonially